 - In Overside, the Machine Men are this.
 It's eventually (in the second ful-length story) established that they're the metal descendants of rock golems.

 - The Xenomorphs.
 Perhaps the most famous example.
 Is it organic?
 Who can tell.
 It is shiny metallic, with wires and tubes and acid instead of blood.
 The ambiguity in this example adds to the mystery and haunting power of the films.

 - The Space Jockey from the first film.
 Prometheus would reveal it was simply a giant species of Human Alien in a suit.

-- The androids (Science Officer Ash in the first movie, Bishop in the second movie, Analee Call in the fourth) are a borderline example.
-They seem to tend toward robot, but any time they're wounded, we see some inhuman-but-possibly-organic guts.
+- The androids (Science Officer Ash in the first movie, Bishop in the second movie, Analee Call in the fourth) seem to tend toward robot, but any time they're wounded, we see some inhuman-but-possibly-organic guts.

 - General Grievous, the Kaleesh cyborg from Star Wars gets this treatment from both the audience and people in-universe.
 He is the general of an android army and looks like an android.
 But he moves like a vulture, seems to suffer from a bad cough and has an organic heart.
 In fact, his Berserk Button is when people call him a droid.

 - The Replicants from Blade Runner.
 They appear to be organic, but are they robots or genetically engineered humans?
 We never really get a look at their insides.